Concept for Designers

-INQ is a Hungarian brand that support and help designers, give the first steps inside the Fashion World.
+INQ is a Hungarian brand that supports and helps designers, give the first steps inside the Fashion World.
 They invite designers to make capsule collections for INQ and support their existing projects to be realized under the brand INQ.

-I particularly find this concept interesting; because to get access to the Fashion industry is not easy for a new designer, and thanks to the support of INQ the dreams of any designer can become true.
+I particularly find this concept interesting; because getting access to the Fashion industry is not easy for a new designer, and thanks to the support of INQ the dreams of any designer can become true.

-We make an interview to INQ to understand more how this idea starts, and what define their style.
+We make an interview with INQ to understand more how this idea starts, and what defines their style.

 How did the INQ concept start?

 INQ started at the 2013 Central European Fashion Days where Orsolya Csík, our head designer, won 1st prize in the Newcomer category.
 This gave impetus to creating INQ as an incubator for designers, managed and financed by wonderLAB concept store.
 Orsolya is collaborating with a different young and talented designer each season.